Lagrangian Motion Magnification with Double Sparse Optical Flow Decomposition: Motion Magnification

 \subsection{Forward Warping}

-As we aim to warp the image frames in order to amplify micromovements, we need to take a closer look at the used technique.
 For a given displacement $v$ between two consecutive image frames $f_1$ and $f_2$ (so that we can skip the time variable), there are two prevalent methods for warping, forward warping and backward warping: \begin{itemize} \item[i)] Backward warping $f_1$ to yield $f_{\text{bw}}$:

 Usually backward warping is preferred as it directly computes the warped frame.
 However, we will see that for warping facial motions, backward warping is far inferior to forward warping. \item[ii)] Forward warping $f_1$ to yield $f_{\text{fw}}$: